yegonke/dagger-hilt-scafold/README.md

 A simple android application to scaffold dagger-hilt with room database.

-THe app is built on the https://github.com/huanghaibin-dev/CalendarView.git
+The app is built on the https://github.com/huanghaibin-dev/CalendarView.git